Your Mini Basket

 In-wall speakers are also great in situations where ceiling mounting is not possible, but a discreet audio solution is still required.

-These speakers have been custom-designed to provide audio to any external space in your home.
-All of our outdoor speakers have been tested to withstand the harshest of outdoor environments to make sure you have fantastic outdoor audio all year round.
+These ceiling speakers have been custom-designed to provide audio to any external space in your home.
+All of our outdoor ceiling speakers have been tested to withstand the harshest of outdoor environments to make sure you have fantastic outdoor audio all year round.